 All tuition and fees for the semester are due by the published due dates established in the Academic Calendar or at the time of registration unless prior arrangements have been made through the Business or Financial Aid Office.
 The Board of Trustees establishes the tuition and fee rates at Belmont College.
 Resident, Out-of-State, and International Student fees are subject to change pending Board action.
 Please note that the tuition and fees for the current academic year may not be finalized at the time the catalog goes to print.
-Current tuition and fee information is published on the Belmont website at www.belmontcollege.edu.
+Current tuition and fee information is published on the Belmont College website at www.belmontcollege.edu and can be found in the back of this catalog.